spin-fi/spin-market-maker/README.md

 ## Deposit assets

-You need to deposit the funds that the bot will manage.
+You need to deposit funds to be managed by the bot.

 1. Use the DEX UI — [testnet.trade.spin.fi](https://testnet.trade.spin.fi/) for `testnet` or [trade.spin.fi](https://trade.spin.fi/) for `mainnet`.
 Read more about trading on Spin [here](https://docs.spin.fi/tools/spot-trading-mainnet).
 2. Use contract methods via [near-cli](https://docs.near.org/docs/tools/near-cli) at [docs.api.spin.fi](https://docs.api.spin.fi/#get_deposits).